SRMLabHUST/QC-STORM/Plugin for ImageJ/README.md

 The QC-STORM_ CPPDLL is the C++ codes of dynamic link library for ImageJ.
 This project is compiled by Visual studio 2015 with CUDA 10.0.

-QC-STORM_ calls dynamic link library of QC-STORM_ CPPDLL, while QC-STORM_ CPPDLL calls static link library of MLEbfgs.
+QC-STORM_ calls functions from dynamic link library of QC-STORM_ CPPDLL, while QC-STORM_ CPPDLL calls functions from static link library of MLEbfgs.